 I tell you, you can pray for anything, and if you believe that you’ve received it, it will be yours.
 But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in heaven will forgive your sins, too.
 [Mark 11:24-25 (NLT)]

 But Samuel replied, “What is more pleasing to the Lord: your burnt offerings and sacrifices or your obedience to his voice?
 Listen!
 Obedience is better than sacrifice, and submission is better than offering the fat of rams.
 [1 Samuel 15:22 (NLT)]

 Even the most creative chef knows there are some cooking rules that simply can’t be broken: egg yolks can’t get mixed in with whites in a meringue, fudge needs to be cooked only to the soft ball stage, and poultry should be cooked to 165 degrees.
 Prayer has rules, too.
-For example, a willing and obedient heart is a necessity.
+For example, a willing, obedient and thankful heart is a necessity.
 In addition, just as leavening of some kind must be added to any bread recipe, we must have faith in God and the power of our prayers.
 Without leavening, no matter how delicious the rest of the ingredients, the bread won’t rise.
 Without faith, no matter what we’ve said or how nicely we’ve said it, our prayers won’t rise to God’s ears!